perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 }
 ```

-An interesting thing to note here, is that both the `uid` and the `gid` that used as the inner `uid` and `gid` inside the sandbox - are strings (yes, verified properly to be all digits...) controlled remotely.
+An interesting thing to note here, is that both the `uid` and the `gid` that are used as the inner `uid` and `gid` inside the sandbox - are strings (yes, verified properly to be all digits...) controlled remotely.

 This in itself is not a security issue, as those are the ids inside the sandbox - and they can be arbitrary values.

 #### Sandbox creation - `run_sandbox()`
 This function is the entry point for the sandboxee.
-It essentially sets up the sandbox, and then `execveat()`-s the ELF memfd created.
+It essentially sets up the sandbox, and then `execveat()`-s the ELF memfd created earlier.
 ```c
 void run_sandbox(sandbox_args_t *args) {
     // Close the parent's end of the sync socket